THE HOME OF WATCH CULTURE

 Even 41 years after its first collection, Swatch is still an industry trailblazer in the design, execution, and proliferation of affordable Swiss watchmaking.
 The Live Time White may not be as extravagant as some of its most artistic watches or as sporty as the MoonSwatch, but it’s perfect as a playful wristwatch.
 It has a bioceramic case and bio-sourced strap that give it an eco kick, and the dial splits in half to reveal blackened movement parts beneath.
 For those who love both the intricacies of watch engineering and the simplicity of the Stormtrooper colour scheme, this 34mm underdog is a great, casual option.
 Price: US$95

-Casio G-SHOCK ‘CasiOak’ GA2100-7A
+Casio G-Shock ‘CasiOak’ GA2100-7A

 Casio G SHOCK CasiOak GA2100 7A Stormtrooper

-The Casio G-SHOCK CasiOak may bear a passing resemblance to the Audemars Piguet Royal Oak thanks to its octagonal bezel, but it’s become a modern classic within the G-SHOCK catalogue on its own terms.
+The ‘CasiOak‘ may bear a passing resemblance to the Audemars Piguet Royal Oak thanks to its octagonal bezel, but it’s become a modern classic within the G-Shock catalogue on its own merits.
 It’s a watch that’s as bulletproof as a watch can be while offering plenty of useful digital functions, such as 31 time zones, a 1/100-second chronograph, five daily alarms, and much more.
-The white resin case is stark against the black dial in the best way possible, while the negative LED display remains legible on demand with a backlight.
+This variant, with its white resin case stark against a black dial, is appropriately sci-fi and feels Stormtrooper-y in the best way possible, while the negative LED display remains legible on demand with a backlight.
 Price: US$99

 Citizen Stormtrooper